Skip to main content

 3. Your narrative needs strategy — not a rewrite, but a reframe

 The professionals who navigate transitions successfully don’t start over.
-They start from — from their assessment, from their strengths, from an honest understanding of where they’re competitive in the new context.
+They start from — from their assessment, from their strengths, from an objective read on where they’re competitive in the new context.

 What This Means for You

-If you’re considering a transition, the first step isn’t updating your resume.
-It’s understanding where you stand.
+If you’re considering a transition, the first step isn’t updating your résumé.
+It’s reading your positioning.
 A positioning assessment shows you what transfers, what needs development, and where you have an advantage you might not see from the inside.

 That’s not starting over.
 That’s starting strategically.